-7.4.1.
+7.4.3.
 Dealing with duplicate devices

-As explained in Section 7.3, "Device and Module Handling on an LFS System", the order in which devices with the same function appear in /dev is essentially random.
+As explained in Section 7.3, "Overview of Device and Module Handling", the order in which devices with the same function appear in /dev is essentially random.
 E.g., if you have a USB web camera and a TV tuner, sometimes /dev/video0 refers to the camera and /dev/video1 refers to the tuner, and sometimes after a reboot the order changes to the opposite one.
-For all classes of hardware except sound cards and network cards, this is fixable by creating udev rules for custom persistent symlinks.
-The case of network cards is covered separately in Section 7.2, "General Network Configuration", and sound card configuration can be found in BLFS.
+For all classes of hardware except sound cards and network cards, this is fixable by creating Udev rules for custom persistent symlinks.
+The case of network cards is covered separately in Section 7.5, "General Network Configuration", and sound card configuration can be found in BLFS.